“Steve, how many calories should I eat every day? I have goals!”

 Use a smartphone and download one of the following to track your food intake:

 - My Fitness Pal.
 The gold standard of calorie counting apps.
 It’s also the most popular, supporting the largest food database in the game.
-Plus it can download recipes from the internet and provide an estimate of calories.
+Plus, it can download recipes from the internet and provide a calorie and macronutrient estimate.